polarstreams/polar/docs/faq/README.md

 ## Why the project name change?

 PolarStreams project used to be called Barco Streams.
 We decided to change it because there was an existing large company named Barco with a product named SecureStream (unrelated to event streaming).
-The name of the project changed but the goal of the project is the same: to provide a persistent, distributed, durable and elastic event streaming solution that easy to use and operate.
+The name changed but the goal of the project is the same: to provide a persistent, distributed, durable and elastic event streaming solution that's easy to use and operate.

 [benchmarks]: ../benchmarks/
 [partitioning]: ../features/partitioning/